 Although vital to the health of our forests and communities, the methods used in fuel reduction can be unknowingly detrimental to bats.
 Current fuel-reduction prescriptions often end up removing quality bat habitat.

 WCS Canada is partnering with the University of Northern British Columbia to investigate forestry practices that provide the outcomes needed for BC forests while remaining bat-friendly.
-This project is anticipated to start in the fall of 2020 and WCS Canada is currently looking for funding sources to bring this project to reality.

 Bats captured in Douglas fir beetle traps, Valley Voice Newspaper, August 13, 2020, pg 12